 When Can You Legitimately Dispute a Credit Card Charge?

-– Charges from merchants you’ve never done business with
+- Transactions from merchants you’ve never done business with.

-• Multiple charges from the same merchant when you only authorized one
+- Multiple charges from the same merchant when you only approved one.

-• Charges that appear after your card was lost or stolen
+- Charges appearing after your card was reported lost or stolen.

-Did you know?
-Under federal law, your liability for unauthorized credit card charges is limited to $50, and many issuers offer zero liability protection, meaning you won’t be responsible for any fraudulent charges if reported promptly.
+Federal law limits your liability for unauthorized charges to $50.
+Plus, many card issuers offer zero liability protection, meaning you won’t be responsible for fraudulent charges if you report them promptly.

 2. Billing Errors

-• Failure to properly credit your account for returns or payments
+- Failure to credit your account properly for returned items or payments.

 3. Quality Disputes

-– The item received was damaged, defective, or significantly different from what was described
+- The item received was damaged, defective, or significantly different from its description.

-• Services paid for were not performed as agreed
+- Services paid for were not performed as agreed upon.

 4. Duplicate Charges

-If you were charged multiple times for the same transaction, you have grounds for dispute.
+If you were mistakenly charged more than once for the same purchase, you have valid grounds to dispute the duplicate charges.

 5. Canceled Recurring Subscriptions

-If you canceled a subscription service but continue to be charged, you can dispute these unauthorized recurring charges.
+If you’ve canceled a subscription service but continue to be billed, those ongoing charges are unauthorized and can be disputed.

 The Step-by-Step Dispute Process: Your Roadmap to Success